slateci/slate-catalog/incubator/jupyter-notebook/jupyter-notebook/README.md

 # Installation

-### Dependancy note:
+###
-To deploy this chart, you would need to create a secret to store the username and password you'd choose to access the notebook.
+To deploy this chart, you would need to create a secret to store a username and password you'd choose to access the notebook.
 The secret can be created by following the below steps:

-	htpasswd -c <filename> <username>
+	htpasswd -c auth <username>

-And once you choose a password, a file containing the <username> and password hash will be generated and named <filename>.
+And once you choose a password, a file containing the <username> and password hash will be generated and named "auth".
 Now you can create a secret using this command:

-	slate secret create <secret-name> --group <group> --cluster <cluster> --from-env-file creds
+	slate secret create --group <group> --cluster <cluster> --from-file=auth <secret-name>

 # Deploying
-To deploy the chart after creating a secret for the app, you can just run the below command:
+To deploy the chart after creating a secret for the app, you can run the below command to get a configuration file:

 	slate app get-conf --dev jupyter-notebook > jnb.yaml

-Make the nessesary changes to the config file and include the name of the secret you created above.
-The last step is to creating an instance of the app using the SLATE command as shown below:
+Make the nessesary changes to the file and include the <secret-name> you created above.
+The last step is creating an instance of the app using the SLATE command as shown below:

 	slate app install jupyter-notebook --group <group> --cluster <cluster> --conf jnb.yaml

+Once SLATE creates the requested resources needed for your Jupyter Notebook instance, you should be able to access it via a Web browser at a URL in this format: <sub-domain>.<DNS-Name-of-the-Cluster>, as per the values used in the configuration file.